lr101/MonaServer/README.md

 # Mona Server

+*THIS **MIGRATION** BRANCH IS FOR DEVELOPMENT AND MIGRATION PURPOSES ONLY.
+NEVER EXPOSE IT TO THE PUBLIC!!*

 ## What is it for?

 This spring boot application is the communicating backend server for the app [Stick-It: Geomap](https://lr-projects.de/en/index.html) which can be found in the following [repo](https://github.com/lr101/buff_lisa).